wombleton/gitlaw-nz/acts/C/Crimes (Internationally Protected Persons, United Nations and Associated Personnel, and Hostages) Act 1980.md

-    (2) Every one who commits a crime against this section is liable on conviction on indictment to the same penalty to which he would have been liable had he been charged with a crime against the relevant provision of the [Crimes Act 1961][36].
+    (2) Every one who commits a crime against this section is liable on conviction to the same penalty to which he would have been liable had he been charged with a crime against the relevant provision of the [Crimes Act 1961][36].

     Compare: Internationally Protected Persons Act 1978 s 1(1)(b), (2)(a), (4) (UK)

     Section 4(1): replaced, on 1 March 1999, by [section 5][37] of the Crimes (Internationally Protected Persons and Hostages) Amendment Act 1998 (1998 No 36).

+    Section 4(2): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 5 Threats against persons